AlexKLWS/godot-native-bullets-plugin/README.md

 2. Choose how many types of bullets this node will be able to spawn.
 Increase `bullet_types_amount` to 1 for now.

 3. A new section of the inspector will appear below.
 Unfold the `Bullet Type 0` entry.
-   Here, drag & drop the BulletKit resource you created earlier to let the node know that you'll want to spawn the bullet described in it!
+   Here, drag & drop the UnitKit resource you created earlier to let the node know that you'll want to spawn the bullet described in it!
 4. Choose the maximum amount of bullets setting the `pool_size` property and the their `z_index`.
    3000 and 1 will be ok.